-The RN to BSN or Educational Advancement for Registered Nurses (EARN) is designed for registered nurses who desire to return to school to obtain a baccalaureate of science degree in nursing.
+The RN to BSN is designed for registered nurses who desire to return to school to obtain a baccalaureate of science in nursing degree.
 Each applicant is reviewed individually and guided to prevent repetition of coursework.
 Contact the RN to BSN advisor for specific details regarding the program.
-The curriculum is delivered totally online or hybrid for select nursing partners.
+The curriculum is delivered totally online.